cslarsen/dna-traits/README.md

   * Only 23andMe files are currently supported

-  * Parsing is extremely fast: It takes only 18 ms (on *my* machine, at least) to fully parse a 23andMe text file and build up a hash table in memory, or about 140 Mb/s which corresponds to 70% of max read speed on my system.
+  * Parsing is extremely fast: On *my* machine, it only takes 0.18 seconds to fully parse a 23andMe genome text file and build up a hash table in memory.
+That's around 140 Mb/s out of 200 Mb/s possible on my drive.

     In fact, it's fast enough that I won't bother saving the hash table in a binary format, as originally intended.

-  * Rules and phenotype criteria from SNPedia must be hard-coded in C++.
+  * Rules and phenotype criteria from SNPedia can be written using the Python API.
-    Later on, it would be nice to put these in some form of interpreted text file.

-  * Has a Python API for fast parsing and quick experimentation.
+  * The parser is so fast that I'm planning on extracting it as a separate project and make it available through PyPi.

 Requirements
 ------------